bpfliegel/Portfish/README.md

   * Readme.md, the file you are currently reading.

-  * Copying.txt, a text file containing the GNU General Public License.
+  * src/Copying.txt, a text file containing the GNU General Public License.

   * src/, a subdirectory containing the full source code.